ramantehlan/AlvisAI/README.md

 # Requirement

-  WAMP, MAMP, LAMP, XAMPP or any other server with PHP, MySQL and Apache installed is required to run this project.
+  WAMP, MAMP, LAMP, XAMPP or any other server with PHP, MySQL and Apache installed are required to run this project.

 # Installation